- Home

 9. Furniture

 More and more people are choosing to buy their furniture secondhand.
-Not only is this a greener option because it keeps pieces in circulation and out of the dump, but it can also help you find great quality items for less.
+Not only is this a greener option because it keeps pieces in circulation and out of landfill, but it can also help you find great quality items for less.

-There are plenty of places to find cheap, pre-loved furniture, but charity shops that specialise in furniture and electricals are certainly some of the best – like the ones run by the British Heart Foundation, St Christopher’s, and Emmaus.
+There are plenty of places to find cheap, pre-loved furniture, but charity shops specialising in furniture and electricals are certainly some of the best – like the ones run by the British Heart Foundation, St Christopher’s, and Emmaus.

 One thing to remember when shopping for secondhand furniture is that the condition doesn’t have to be perfect.
 Often, minor repairs that you can learn to do at home can breathe new life into a piece.